 Most tenants list their spare rooms on Airbnb because they want some side cash or need help paying the rent and know they can’t get another long-term renter without your permission.
 To renters, it seems like an easy way to generate money, but it’s just too risky for you to allow.

-Hiring a property manager is the best way to prevent illegal subletting through Airbnb and other forms of lease violations.
+Hiring a residential property manager is the best way to prevent illegal subletting through Airbnb and other forms of lease violations.
 A professional, experienced property manager will make sure prospective tenants know that listing your property on Airbnb will be grounds for an immediate eviction.
-They’ll also follow through with any lease violations to make sure your tenants are following the rules.
+They’ll also follow through with any lease violations to make sure your tenants are following the rules or local laws.
 Most of all, they’ll screen applicants and hold high standards to ensure you get the best quality tenants.

 We are a Houston property management company that specializes in managing tenants for Houston landlords.
 Whether you only need a few services or you’d like a full-service property management package, we have you covered.
 Contact us today for a free property analysis to learn how our services can help you become a more efficient and profitable landlord.